flynx/stoppable.js/README.md

     -> <stop-object>
 ```

-This will get intercepted by `stoppable(..)` and appropriately handled merging
+This will get intercepted by `stoppable(..)` and appropriately handled, stopping
-it into the return/yield value and stopping the function/iterator.
+the function iterator and merging the value into the yields of a generator or
+returning it from a function depending on the wrapper type.

 `<stop-object>` can contain a value that will get handled by `stoppable(..)` (default: `undefined`).